 Erb’s palsy injuries are devastating, yet preventable.
 If a medical provider damaged your baby’s brachial plexus nerve during delivery, you need to contact an Erb’s palsy lawyer.

-The Atlanta medical malpractice attorneys at Allen & Scofield Injury Lawyers know that you’re struggling to understand what happened to your baby.
+The Atlanta medical malpractice lawyers at Graham Scofield Injury Lawyers know that you’re struggling to understand what happened to your baby.
 You might even be blaming yourself.
 Don’t worry.
 We’ll figure out what happened.
 Then, we’ll help you and your child win justice.
+Our prior victories and our 5-star client reviews validate that promise.

 Erb’s palsy (a.k.a. brachial plexus palsy) is a form of paralysis that affects the bundle of nerves in your baby’s neck.
 Those nerves provide movement and feeling to the shoulder, arm, hand, and fingers.
 Palsy means weakness, and Erb’s palsy causes arm weakness and loss of motion.